metamorph-inc/openmeta-mms/docs/visualizer/custom_tabs.rst

 ~~~~~~~~~~~~~~~~~

 Navigate to ``C:\Program Files (x86)\META\bin\Dig\tabs\`` to see all the
-currently configured user-defined tabs.
+currently-configured user-defined tabs.
 Each file here corresponds to a
 single tab in the Visualizer.
-To create a tab of your own simply copy
+To create a tab of your own, simply make a
-the example tab from ``./examples`` to this folder and modify it to suit
+copy of the ``Histogram.R`` (or other) file and modify it to suit
 your needs.
 The next time you launch the Visualizer, your tab will be
 included in the tabset.

-*Note: The tabs are added in the order that they appear in this
+.. note:: The tabs are added in the order that they appear in this
-directory, so it may be useful to prepend an number to the filename.*
+   directory, so it may be useful to prepend an number to the filename.

 Developing your Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~